AriFordsham/GHCWiki/wiki-formatting.md

 </th></tr></table>

-**Note**: the [ WikiCreole](http://trac.edgewall.org/intertrac/WikiCreole) style for links is quick to type and certainly looks familiar as it's the one used on Wikipedia and in many other wikis.
+**Note**: the [ WikiCreole](http://trac.edgewall.org/intertrac/WikiCreole) style for links is quick to type and certainly looks familiar as it is the one used on Wikipedia and in many other wikis.
 Unfortunately it conflicts with the syntax for [macros](wiki-formatting#macros).
 So in the rare case when you need to refer to a page which is named after a macro (typical examples being [TitleIndex](title-index), [InterTrac](inter-trac) and [InterWiki](inter-wiki)), by writing `[[TitleIndex]]` you will actually call the macro instead of linking to the page.

 ## Trac Links